yasselavila/node-object-merge/README.md

 ### What is this?

-A tool to merge objects recursively.
+Tool to merge objects recursively.

 ### License